L1TnzO/geospatial-incident-platform/docs/operations/testing.md

 Vitest integration specs live alongside the components they exercise and run headless in Node:

 - `MapView.integration.test.tsx` validates the incident/station layers and detail modal wiring with mocked fetch responses.
-- `DashboardPage.integration.test.tsx` stubs the `/api/incidents` family with MSW, then drives the search bar, map view, and table together to assert that filters translate into query parameters (including `incidentNumber`) and that the detail modal opens with the correct payload.
+- `DashboardPage.integration.test.tsx` stubs the `/api/incidents` and `/api/dashboard` families with MSW, then drives the KPI, charts, export banner, map quick actions, and detail modal end-to-end to ensure filter propagation works.

-Run `npm run test:integration` to execute only these cross-component suites when iterating locally.
+Run `npm run test:client:integration` (or the root alias `npm run test:integration`) to execute only these cross-component suites when iterating locally.
+Add `-- DashboardPage.integration.test.tsx` to focus on analytics while iterating.

 ### Frontend E2E coverage

-Playwright scenarios live under `client/tests/e2e/` and rely on route intercepts instead of a live backend. `npm run test:e2e` will:
+Playwright scenarios live under `client/tests/e2e/` and rely on route intercepts instead of a live backend. `npm run test:client:e2e` will:

 1. Launch the Vite dev server (or reuse an existing instance when not in CI).
 2. Open the dashboard, apply severity/status/date filters, and assert the table issues the expected `/api/incidents` query params.